gaber-/CarND-Vehicle-Detection/writeup.md

 The first issue I faced was the huge number of parameters and features that could possibly be used.
 I tried naively applying HOG, color histogram, spatial binning and HSV together, and then chose the most significative features, and tuned the techniques individually.

+Then I noticed the car identification was kind of rigid: if the car didn't fall precisely inside a window it would not get identified.
+I solved this by increasing the overlapping of windows.

+Lastly the heatmap generated had some noise, so I added a high threshold.